Skip to Main Content

 • Dependency status: Subsidized Stafford Loans are available only to dependent students.
 Independent students are only eligible for unsubsidized loans.

-Several factors contribute to defining a student as “dependent, including that they’re an undergraduate and younger than 24.
+Several factors contribute to defining a student as “dependent,” including that they’re an undergraduate and younger than 24.
 Anyone enrolled in a graduate or professional school, or who is older than 23, is considered independent and won’t be eligible for subsidized loans.
-A dependent student’s parents must chip in what the government deems they’re able as a condition of receiving a subsidized loan.
+A dependent student’s parents must chip in what the government deems they’re able to as a condition of receiving a subsidized loan.

 You can learn more about which type of loans you’re eligible for by visiting StudentAid.gov.